lightningkite/Lasso/README.md

 ### Options
 An optional second argument lets you specify zero or more options with an object.
-Here are the currently available options:
+There is only on available option right now:

 #### Modifiers
 **Lasso** supports modifying the value displayed in a form before saving it to